 3 eggs (150 g, weighed out of shell) at room temperature

 3/4 cup (164 g) packed light brown sugar

-Preheat your oven to 350°F. Line an 8-inch x 8-inch square baking pan with unbleached parchment paper, making sure it overhangs the edges on all 4 sides.
+Preheat your oven to 325°F. Line an 8-inch square baking pan with unbleached parchment paper, making sure it overhangs the edges on all 4 sides.
 Set the pan aside.